 To be considered for exclusion, the applicant must provide a copy of the correspondence or letter from the mortgage company on company letterhead and signed by an authorized representative stating the applicant was required to use the disaster assistance funds for this purpose.
 This will demonstrate they were required to apply the insurance proceeds to their mortgage balance.
+A check from the insurance company to the mortgage holder that does not include the homeowner as a co-payee is also considered documentation of a forced mortgage payoff.

-9.3 Legal Fees
+7.3.2.4: Legal Fees

 Legal fees/expenses incurred by the applicant due to litigation related to an Insurance policy claim for the named disaster will be excluded from the DOB calculation.
-To be considered for exclusion, an applicant must submit at least one of the following documentation:
+To be considered for exclusion, an applicant must submit at least one of the following documents:

-- Evidence of payment to a legal firm (Attorney Fee and Expense Statement) - Settlement agreement (if applicable)
+• Evidence of payment to a legal firm (Attorney Fee and Expense Statement)

+• Settlement agreement (if applicable)

 The Program will review submitted documentation and verify if the amount paid to the Attorney can be excluded and reduce the DOB.
+Alternative forms of documentation will also be considered.